Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 A hand-held semi-quantitative etCO2 estimation tool (with SpO2) for airway tube placement confirmation

-How is it feasible to display a true continuous CO2 waveform when the semi-quantitative measurement kits do not have the ability to make continuous measurements?
+The manufacturer is ignorantly displaying a flawed continuous CO2 waveform using semi-quantitative measurement kits that do not have ability to make continuous measurements

 NIHON KOHDEN also allows data from semi-quantitative measurements to be displayed on screen with the non-measurement period reset to zero level.
 The insistence to display a continuous waveform using discontinuous measurement data from semi-quantitative mainstream CO2 estimation kits is unacceptable; the manufacturer is just subjecting the monitored patients and users to dangerous misinterpretation risks.